recomb-conference/proceedings/index.md

   - Journal of Computational Biology
 - Preprints: We strongly encourage all authors to submit their work to preprint servers (such as bioRxiv or arXiv).

+## Reporting updates

+These proceedings were compiled using data currently available from preprint servers and journals.
+As papers may have been published in journals following our latest update, we invite authors to submit the most recent publication details.
+Please use [this form](https://forms.gle/6oEHE3ns89QvGHqE7) to provide updates.